AnyKeyShik/SimpleKernel/README.md

 ## When I started I adhered to the following principles:
 * I don't want to write my own bootloader
-* In start I support legacy only (like BIOS, non-gaming[3-buttons] mouse, 128-keybaord, etc)
 * (maybe smth else)